jasmyhigh/mev-commit/contracts-abi/README.md

 # contracts-abi

-## Pre-Requisties to run abi and go code generation script (script.sh)
+## Pre-Requisites to run abi and go code generation script (script.sh)
 - Need to have the [contracts repo](../contracts) installed to the Base Location (~/.primev/contracts)
 - Need to have jq installed
 - Need to have go-ethereum's abigen tool installed